mitchcapper/node-red-contrib-countdown-mc/README.md

 # node-red-contrib-countdown
-`node-red-contrib-countdown` is a simple countdown node.
+`node-red-contrib-countdown-2` is a simple countdown node.
 It starts a **countdown timer** on a received input `msg` and decreases the counter value (at the first output) until the countdown timer elapses.
 The countdown can be **stopped at any time**.
-Also the countdown timer can be set to any new countdown value at any time to **reload the timer** with a specific value.
+Also the countdown timer can be set to any new countdown value at any time to **reload the timer** with a specific value. **manual stopped** can be configured to send output or **cancel** which does not send output payloads.

-The output can **emit a `msg`** at its first output with an arbitrary `msg.payload` contents at the **start** of the timer as well as at the **stop** of the countdown timer.
+The output can **emit a `msg`** at its first output with an arbitrary `msg.payload` contents at the **start** of the timer as well as at the **stop** of the countdown timer. or nothing if **cancled** timer.
 At the **second Output** the node emits the remaining counter value every second.

 The node's output `msg` can optionally contain an arbitrary topic string.

-Loosely based on prior work by Neil Cherry: https://github.com/linuxha/node-red-contrib-mytimeout
+Forked from Ontje: https://github.com/ontje/node-red-contrib-countdown.git Thank you!

 ![node-appearance](images/node-appearance.png "Node appearance")
 **Fig. 1:** Node appearance